muddflappz/nerves-sdk-host/README.md

-Although the environment created by this Dockerfile is based on Ubuntu 12.04, it hosts on Ubuntu 14.04 quite well and alleviates the differences between environments related to setting up i386 libraries.
+Although the environment created by this Dockerfile is based on Ubuntu 12.04, it hosts on Ubuntu 14.04 quite well and alleviates the differences between environments related to setting up i386 libraries required by nerves-sdk.